urmaul/waka-deploy/README.md

 waka-deploy
 ===========

-A bunch of shell scripts to update php projects with git.
+A bunch of shell scripts to update yii projects with git.